 Jang Joon-hwan brings us this power-packed South Korean action film, Hwa-i: Goemul-eul Samkin Ai, which talks about people’s inner monsters and their manipulative ways.
 The film stars Kim Yoon-seok, Yeo Jin-goo, Cho Jin-woong, Jang Hyun-sung, Kim Sung-kyun and Park Hae-joon in the lead roles.
 The movie brings up a lot of confusion towards the end.
 Watch the film before reading further.
-Here’s the Korean film Hwayi: A Monster Boy explained, spoilers ahead.
+Here’s the plot and ending of the Korean movie Hwayi: A Monster Boy explained, spoilers ahead.

 Plot Explanation – Long Story Short